ericvoid/harvest/README.md

                             set a file extension to consider
       -p, --paths-only      write only the file paths to stdout

-    Multiple extensions can be provided by repeating the " extension argument (eg.
-    '-e .txt -e .readme').
+    Multiple extensions can be provided by repeating the '-e' extension argument (eg. '-e .txt -e .readme').
 By default the files are sorted using alphabetial order.
 To sort them by depth use --depth-first or --shallow-first arguments.